KINDER SCOUT MASS TRESPASS PHOTOGRAPHIC WALK

 This workshop is suited for all levels of photography but is especially great for those who want to explore some of our higher areas with a good working knowledge of their camera and have potentially previously been on one of my more traditional day workshops.
 This is a workshop about experiencing higher up places, the walking that comes with it and enjoying the scenery as much as the photography.

 Please note, a good level of fitness is required as this is a hill walking day.
-The pace will be fairly slow and relaxed but the whole route is around 8 miles and in winter could prove trickier for some.
-Please don’t let this put you off, if you have any concerns please feel free to get in touch.
+The pace will be relaxed but the whole route is around 8 miles and in winter could prove trickier for some.
+The walk is on marked paths however these paths aren’t always well defined and we will be walking across mixed terrain.
+The return has a steep descent down Kinder Low and depending on timings we may have to walk some of it back in the dark.
+It is advisable you have some previous hill walking experience to understand the terrain and fitness required.
+If you have any concerns please feel free to get in touch.

 Throughout the day we will look at techniques such as focusing, use of filters vs exposure blending, composition, working with the light and more.